Ixtlán de Juárez

-Ixtlán de Juárez is a town and municipality in the Mexican state of Oaxaca about 65 km north of the city of Oaxaca on Federal Highway 175 towards Veracruz.
+Ixtlán de Juárez (Zapotec: Laa Yetzi) is a town and municipality in the Mexican state of Oaxaca about 65 km north of the city of Oaxaca on Federal Highway 175 towards Veracruz.

 It is part of the Ixtlán District in the Sierra Norte de Oaxaca region.

 Administrative areas

 Municipality of Ixtlán

 The municipality of Ixtlán de Juárez includes the town, and in addition the settlements of San Juan Yagila, Santa Cruz Yagavila, Santa María Yahuiche, Santa María Zoogochi, Santiago Teotlasco, Santo Domingo Cacalotepec, San Gaspar Yagalaxi, San Miguel Tiltepec, Santa María Josaa, La Luz, La Josefina and La Palma.
 The population of the town in the 2005 census was 2,479, and of the entire municipality, 7,188.
 Other than the town of Ixtlán, none of the settlements have as many as a thousand inhabitants.

 Rincón de Ixtlán

 The Rincón de Ixtlán is an area largely within the municipality of Ixtlán de Juárez.
 It comprises nine communities, eight of them within the municipality of Ixtlán (the ninth, San Pedro Yaneri, is a small independent municipality).
 The Rincón does not include the town of Ixtlán or other communities on the main road.
 This remote and culturally homogeneous area is one of the most intensely indigenous in the whole of Mexico, and has therefore been the subject of considerable sociological study.